LanoCodes/Individual-Project-COSC412/README.md

     - ![Agile Development Diagram](https://user-images.githubusercontent.com/69657272/112192422-4fee9080-8bdd-11eb-8f2e-a64335fce865.png)

 2. Organizational Structure
-- Delano Powell, student, is the one in charge project facets.
+- Delano Powell, student, is in charge of all project facets.
   - Reports to course professor, as this project is in development on assignment for school
-- General Project oversight comes from the Professor
+- General project oversight comes from the Professor

 3. Organizational Interfaces
-- GitHub
+- GitHub:
-  - GihHub is the proposed hosting service
+  - GitHub is the proposed hosting service version control service
 - Yelp
   -  Yelp is the provider for the API that will be used for the core of this project